nikwin/nikwin.github.io/_posts/2023-06-10-gamething4Notes.md

 ## Mirror Layers

 - The responsibility to be afraid is still so interesting.
 What are equivalents for other kinds of games?
-Roleplaying in strategy games, eg; pretending that you have real citizens in Civ / CK or Cities Skylines.
+Roleplaying in strategy games, eg; pretending that you have real citizens in *Civ* / *CK* or *Cities Skylines*?
 - This blends very interestingly with an issue I've often had reading reviews, where it feels like the reviewer reaches hard for a gameplay experience that the game gestures at but doesn't quite deliver.
 I've always been frustrated with these because I feel like it is the responsibility of the game designer to have the game actually deliver the gestured experience, but maybe it is actually a lack of gaming literacy on my part.
 - "Repetition is the enemy of being scared" and is also inextricable from a core loop.
 That's an interesting tension.
 The core loop is a means to letting the player engage with the systems of the game instead of the surface.
 - Figuring out the sheet guy killing fear is an important thing.